 The battery life is the most redeeming quality of this watch.
 It is solar-powered, so it never requires additional effort to charge.
 The tiny ring of solar cells around the circumference reduces the total area of digital watch face space, but it is well-integrated as a dark backdrop to light colored printed symbols layered on top.

 The Casio PAG240B-2 is simple to use, less simple to configure.
-Unlike some of the much higher end models like the Garmin Fenix 5x Plus Sapphire or Suunto 9 Baro, the buttons to set the time and date are not super intuitive and require a little manual skimming to figure out the right sequence of buttons to press.
+Unlike some of the much higher-end models, the buttons to set the time and date are not super intuitive and require a little manual skimming to figure out the right sequence of buttons to press.

 Once it's set though, it's fairly straightforward.
 There are alti, baro, and comp button for each of the three primary features.
 Pressing the mode button cycles through the regular timekeeper, sunset/sunrise, ascent/descent logs, world time, stopwatch, countdown timer and alarms in sequence.

 We aren't huge fans of the throwback digital look of this watch.
 It's an entry to mid-range model, but Suunto has just slightly more expensive models that have a much sleeker look.
 We aren't convinced it couldn't be done at this price point.
 The green backlight is perhaps the weakest in the whole category.
 The glass proved to be susceptible to scratches as well.
 Throughout testing, this model got a little dinged up, with a noticeable and distracting scratch on the glass.